shiragri/Ex1/README.md

+Abstract:
+This is my first assignment in GitHub at Introduction To Computing course at the Ariel University The code is in Java
+Basicly the code act as calculator converting numbers from bases to base

+Details:
 Ex1
 This assignment focuses on the foundation of function programming and testing, it covers Strings, arrays, and numerical computations.
 In this assignment, we will design a number formatting converter and calculator.